University of Michigan African Presidential Scholars (UMAPS) Program 2022/2023 (Fully-funded)

 Priority will be given to candidates from disadvantaged backgrounds.
 Promotion of gender equity in the current class of scholars and in the African academy will also be prioritized.
 Preference will be given to candidates who do not have significant international experience outside the continent.

-Nomination is required for applicants from outside Ghana, South Africa, or Kenya, and needs to be completed by a U-M faculty member familiar with the work of the prospective applicant.
+For applicants from outside Ethiopia, Ghana, Kenya, Liberia, Rwanda, South Africa, or Uganda, nomination is required and needs to be completed by a U-M faculty member familiar with the work of the prospective applicant.
 The nominating faculty must:

 - Complete the online nomination form (for University of Michigan faculty only and access requires U-M login)